t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 Also, cloud-providers often provide GPU pre-installed images for VMs, not always based on the Linux distribution we want.
 Here the examples are based on Debian 12 (old stable) as Debian 13 is not yet supported by the vendor.

+The steps illustrated below are detailed in the following sections:

 <img markdown="1" src=../../assets/images/k3s-gpu-node/NVIDIA-install.png title="GPU support software installation" alt="GPU support software installation schema" class="img-fluid">